 Over the past 5-10 years, social media has changed Chinese society significantly, altering both the way people live and how business is done.

-If you want to be successful in this country, you have to understand your Chinese audience’s unique buying behaviours across various platforms as well as complex online media landscape here; on top of their different business culture, norms and values.
+If you want to be successful in this country, you have to understand your Chinese audience’s unique buying behaviors across various platforms as well as the complex online media landscape here; on top of their different business culture, norms, and values.

 To put it simply, you need a customized B2B marketing strategy with digital channels in focus for China market.

-CHINA – THE WORLD’S SECOND LARGEST ECONOMY POWER
+CHINA – THE WORLD’S SECOND LARGEST ECONOMIC POWER

 China is the world’s second-largest economy, but that seems to change within the next few years as China competes to take over the US which is currently the world’s largest economy.
 It is sure to continue on its path as a global growth machine, and thus understanding how to enter this enormous market has become critical to those in the B2B sector.